samuel-asleep/domain-reg/README.md

 ## How It Works

-This application uses authenticated session cookies from your browser to make requests to InfinityFree on your behalf.
-This approach:
+This application uses authenticated session cookies from your browser to interact with InfinityFree on your behalf.

+**For most features:**
+- Uses standard HTTP requests with your authenticated cookies
+- Fast and lightweight - no browser overhead

+**For domain/subdomain registration:**
+- Uses Puppeteer (headless browser) to interact with Livewire JavaScript forms
+- Automatically fills forms and submits them
+- Required because these features use dynamic JavaScript that can't be accessed via simple HTTP requests

+This hybrid approach:
 - Eliminates the need for email/password login
 - Avoids CAPTCHA challenges
-- Simplifies the authentication process
-- Uses standard HTTP requests (no browser automation)
+- Handles both simple API calls and complex JavaScript interactions

 ## API Endpoints

 - `GET /` - Home page with UI
 - `POST /verify-auth` - Verify that your cookies are valid
+- `GET /accounts` - List all hosting accounts
+- `GET /accounts/:accountId/domains` - List domains for an account
+- `GET /accounts/:accountId/domains/:domain/dns` - List DNS records
-- `POST /register-domain` - Register a new domain (coming soon)
+- `POST /register-domain` - Register a free InfinityFree subdomain
+- `POST /register-subdomain` - Register a custom subdomain
-- `POST /create-cname` - Create a CNAME record (coming soon)
+- `POST /create-cname` - Create a CNAME DNS record

 ## Security Notes